-- (a) A valuation report completed by a qualified valuer is required for all properties to be offered to the funder as security. - (b) The funder supports the following five (5) security property valuation types based on certain criteria; - (i) An AVM (Automated Valuation Model) ordered via CoreLogic's statistical modelling solution; or - (ii) A Desktop or EVR (Electronic Valuer Review) valuation performed by a suitably qualified and licensed Valuer on the the funder Valuer Panel that conforms to the Australian Property Institute (API) standards; or - (iii) An on-premise Short Form valuation performed by a suitably qualified and licensed Valuer on the the funder Valuer Panel that conforms to the Australian Property Institute (API) standards (Property Pro); - (iv) An on-premise Long Form valuation performed by a suitably qualified and licensed Valuer on the the funder Valuer Panel that conforms to the Australian Property Institute (API) standards; and - (v) An on-premise Commercial Valuation report performed by an AAPI certified Practicing Valuer (or equivalent) on the the funder Valuer Panel that conforms with generally accepted industry practice for determining the market value of commercial properties. - (c) Mortgage Managers / Originators will be accredited by the funder with access to AVM's and EVR's on a case-by-case basis.
+- (a) A valuation report completed by a qualified valuer is required for all properties to be offered to the funder as security. - (b) The funder supports the following five (5) security property valuation types based on certain criteria; - (i) An AVM (Automated Valuation Model) ordered via CoreLogic's or PropTrack's statistical modelling solution; or - (ii) A Desktop or EVR (Electronic Valuer Review) valuation performed by a suitably qualified and licensed Valuer on the funder's Valuer Panel that conforms to the Australian Property Institute (API) standards; or - (iii) An on-premise Short Form valuation performed by a suitably qualified and licensed Valuer on the funder's Valuer Panel that conforms to the Australian Property Institute (API) standards (Property Pro); - (iv) An on-premise Long Form valuation performed by a suitably qualified and licensed Valuer on the funder's Valuer Panel that conforms to the Australian Property Institute (API) standards; and - (v) An on-premise Commercial Valuation report performed by an AAPI certified Practicing Valuer (or equivalent) on the funder's Valuer Panel that conforms with generally accepted industry practice for determining the market value of commercial properties. - (c) Mortgage Managers / Originators will be accredited by the funder with access to AVM's and EVR's on a case-by-case basis.